 Fraud – The number one risk presented by the industry due to the number of scammers who have operated under the guise of being a “tech support business”.

 High chargeback ratios – Any legitimately disgruntled customer can choose to demand a chargeback for an item that appears on a credit card statement.
 At best, that raises financial costs for the card payment processing service for your tech support business because of the time and hassle involved in handling the complaint and issuing a refund.
+Having a proper high risk payment gateway tech support business refund policy essential.

 For the merchant’s sake, It’s much more preferable for customers to complain directly to the merchant and sort things out amicably.
 But human nature dictates that an angry customer will take the shortest route to getting a refund.
 That’s a chargeback request direct to the customers credit card issuing bank while leaving merchant last to find out about it in many cases.

-Acquiring banks and card processing companies vet each application individually.
+High-risk merchant account providers for tech support companies vet each application individually.
 They are looking at potential risks and examine several aspects of the business – and sometimes the applicant too in the case of startups.

 Essentially, they want to see a well-run business with good liquidity, steady profitability and a reassuring payment processing history.
 That’s not something that a startup can demonstrate and therefore they will likely inspect the applicant’s personal credit history and financial status.

-Underwriters always look for certain documentation like proof of ID and some credit history.
+When it comes to the requirements of a payment gateway for a technical support business, underwriters always look for certain documentation like proof of ID and some credit history.
 To apply successfully, you should have these items available for inspection:

 - Three months worth of bank statements and financial records